Modern Slavery Statement

 TGS remains committed to the UN Universal Declaration of Human Rights and undertake to operate in recognition of the freedom, the rights, the dignity and the worth of the human person and promotion of equality irrespective of gender, race or religion.
 TGS abides by the labour laws of each country where it operates and contractually requires its suppliers to do the same.
-TGS continues to use its TGS Human Right Policy (found on our website at the following link: TGS Human Rights Policy) as a guide in our commitment to ensuring compliance with human rights, modern slavery and labour applies not only to all our operations but to our key vendors and suppliers.
+TGS continues to use its TGS Human Rights Policy as a guide in our commitment to ensuring compliance with human rights, modern slavery and labour applies not only to all our operations but to our key vendors and suppliers.
 TGS incorporates into its strategy, culture, and operations the principles on human rights, labour, environment and anti-corruption.

 TGS' due diligence processes in relation to slavery and human trafficking in the business and the supply chains

 TGS expects its partners and third parties (suppliers, vendors, agents and consultants) to share its commitment to ethical, lawful conduct, and takes a zero-tolerance position with third parties who fail to understand and abide by their compliance obligations.
 This includes conducting risk-based due diligence on partner and third-party relationships, including understanding their ownership structure, directors, business relationships and reviewing their human rights and modern slavery policies and procedures.
-In 2021, TGS further updated it supplier due diligence questionnaire to include more specific questions regarding supplier’s policies with respect to human rights and modern slavery, how it manages human rights issues in its supply chain, and disclosure on any human rights or modern slavery investigations, lawsuits or violations.
+TGS’ supplier due diligence questionnaire includes specific questions regarding suppliers policies with respect to human rights and modern slavery, how it manages human rights issues in its supply chain, and disclosure on any human rights or modern slavery investigations, lawsuits or violations.

 TGS continues to implement contractual language with suppliers and vendors to expressly require suppliers and vendors to comply with human rights, modern slavery and labour laws and ensure their supply chains do the same, in their work for TGS.
-TGS requires suppliers and vendors to notify TGS of any potential or actual violation of these laws in their operations, and to adhere to TGS’ Supplier Code of Conduct (available on TGS’ website at the following link: TGS Supplier Code of Conduct) and TGS’ Human Rights Policy.
+TGS requires suppliers and vendors to notify TGS of any potential or actual violation of these laws in their operations and to adhere to TGS’ Supplier Code of Conduct and TGS’ Human Rights Policy.
 TGS includes the right to audit the supplier or vendors practices to ensure compliance with the above and to terminate the agreement with that supplier or vendor for failure to comply with the law.

 Identifying and managing the risk of slavery and human trafficking taking place

 TGS analyses human rights and modern slavery risks within the organization and our supply chain as part of our annual corporate risk enterprise program.
-In addition, TGS conducted a compliance assessment of its employees in 2021, which included questions aimed at understanding our employees’ perception of human rights and modern slavery risks at TGS, and experience with incidents of modern slavery or violations of human rights laws in the past year.
+In 2021, TGS conducted a compliance assessment of its employees that included questions aimed at understanding our employees’ perception of human rights and modern slavery risks at TGS, and experience with incidents of modern slavery or violations of human rights laws in the past year.
 Approximately 78% of our employees participated with over 99% of respondents indicating that they had not witnessed any incidents of human rights violations or modern slavery at TGS.
+Due to the significant organizational changes and growth in workforce the company underwent globally in 2022, the Company plans to conduct a new human rights assessment in 2023.
 Finally, all TGS employees are required to comply with TGS’ Statement of Values and Code of Conduct, both of which emphasize that TGS will not tolerate instances of modern slavery or human trafficking in our offices, our operations or our supply chain.